360Appz/Data-Science-Machine-Learning/Monterey/README.md

 ![](https://github.com/360Appz/Data-Science-Machine-Learning/blob/main/Monterey/Images/3%20resuze.png) <br> On a nonthly basis, temperatures are higher in January, lowest in July, and increases progressively as the year ends { padding-top:5px }

 # Conclusion
+From the results, activities requiring moderate temperatures should be planned towards the year end.
+The moderate temperatures increases could also signify the coming of summer.
+The temperatures could be more suited to humans rather than colder weather

 # References
 * https://www.youtube.com/watch?v=mgX0Iz4q0bE&list=PLhusV3ueKvurI9PujkrQxMEahYTqDaAFQ&index=4